 Section 1.
 Standing Committees.
 Upon adoption of this section there shall be no standing committee(s) of the board, but the Board may, from time to time, establish such committee(s) as required.
 The resolution appointing any such committee shall designate its purpose, authority, and functions.
 Each committee shall limit its activities to the accomplishment of the purpose for which it is appointed and, unless otherwise specified, shall have no power to act except to recommend action to the Board.

 Section 2.
 Membership.
-Unless otherwise provided, the Board of Trustees shall appoint the members of all committees, and the President shall appoint the chairs thereof.
+Unless otherwise provided, the Board of Trustees shall appoint the members of all committees, and the Executive Director shall appoint the chairs thereof.
 Each member of a committee shall hold office until the term for which he/she was appointed expires and until his/her successor is appointed and qualified, unless he/she shall sooner resign or be removed.

 Section 3.
 Resignation, Removal, Vacancies.
-Any member of any committee may resign at any time by giving written notice to the President or the Secretary of the Corporation.
-A member of a committee who is a Trustee, shall automatically cease to serve in such position if he/she shall cease to be a Trustee unless the Board approves his/her continued appointment.
+Any member of any committee may resign at any time by giving written notice to the Board of Trustees or the Secretary of the Corporation.
+A member of a committee, who is a Trustee, shall automatically cease to serve in such position if he/she shall cease to be a Trustee unless the Board approves his/her continued appointment.
 Any member of a committee may be removed at any time by the Board of Trustees without assigning any cause.
 Any vacancy occurring in the membership of any committee and any membership to be filled by reason of an increase in the number of committee members shall be filed by the Board.

 Section 4.
 Meeting.
 All committees shall meet at places, dates, and hours selected by each committee.
-Special meetings of a committee may be called by the Board, the President or the chair of the committee.
+Special meetings of a committee may be called by the Board, or the chair of the committee.
 The chair of each committee shall preside at meetings thereof, unless otherwise provided.
 Each committee shall appoint a secretary.
 Minutes of all committee meetings shall be accurately kept by the secretary of the committee so appointed or designated as such by the chair of the committee and shall be submitted to the Secretary of the Corporation.
 In the absence of the chair, a temporary chair shall be appointed.

 Section 5.
 Notice.
 Notice of the time and place of any committee meeting shall be served upon each committee member, either personally, or by telephone, mail, facsimile, or email sent to him/her at his/her address at least five (5) days prior to the meeting.
 Notice may be waived by a committee member in writing or by such member’s attendance at the meeting without protesting the lack of notice.